delaneyj/datastar/site/static/md/reference/action_plugins.md

 - `method` - The HTTP method to use.
 Defaults to `get`.
 - `includeLocal` - Whether to include local signals (those beggining with an underscore) in the request.
 Defaults to `false`.
 - `headers` - An object containing headers to send with the request.
 - `openWhenHidden` - Whether to keep the connection open with the page is hidden.
-Defaults to `false`.
-Useful for dashboards but can cause a drain on battery life and other resources.
+Useful for dashboards but can cause a drain on battery life and other resources when enabled.
+Defaults to `false`
 - `retryScaler` - A numeric multiplier applied to scale retry wait times.
 Defaults to `2`.
 - `retryMaxWaitMs` - The maximum allowable wait time in milliseconds between retries.
 Defaults to `30000` (30 seconds).
 - `retryMaxCount` - The maximum number of retry attempts.
 Defaults to `10`.